October is Health Literacy Month

 - Since this article is about public libraries, another tip is to learn all you want to know about your health situation.
 But please don't feel like you have to study everything.
 A few years ago I was being treated for something serious (happily, I'm fine now).
 I surprised even myself by not wanting to read more about my diagnosis.
 But a friend dealt with her illness quite differently and every night found comfort in doing lots of research.
 My lesson learned is that there is no one "right" or "wrong" way when it comes to learning about health.
 And really, that's fine.

 Health Literacy Month is a time for organizations and individuals to promote the importance of understandable health information.
-This annual, worldwide, awareness-raising event has been going strong ever since Helen Osborne founded it in 1999.
-Health Literacy Month is now brought to you in collaboration with the Institute for Healthcare Advancement (IHA).
+This annual, worldwide, awareness-raising event has been going strong ever since Helen Osborne founded it in 1999 and is celerbating it's 20 anniversary this year!
+Health Literacy Month is brought to you in collaboration with the Institute for Healthcare Advancement (IHA).

 To learn more and for more health literacy resources for your library, go to www.healthliteracymonth.org.